Short Fiction Contest-winning story #70 – “the Sound of Becoming,” by JC Michaels

 1

 …..A lean young man with smooth skin and thick black hair moves his fingers in the air like pistons as he waits for the revolving silver conveyor to deliver his luggage from the airport’s bowels.
-He begins tapping on his phone screen, scrolling through his contacts, looking for an ally in the battle that awaits him.
-He has been privately schooled since the age of four, tutored as needed, trained in sports and music, and now topped off with a four-year degree from a prestigious foreign university.
-His family has done all they could to make sure that the family’s first-born son is, as the saying goes, fully polished.
+He has been privately schooled since the age of four, expertly tutored, skilled in numerous sports, trained in music, and topped off with a four-year degree from a prestigious foreign university.
+His family has done all they can to make sure the first-born son is, as the saying goes, fully polished.

 …..After another rotation of the conveyor, he grabs his suitcase and slides it over the rubber bumper.
 He adjusts his backpack and takes a few deep breaths.
-Slowly he strolls down the long corridor toward the arrival gate.
-His father is waiting … for him to run the family company.
+He strolls down the long corridor toward the arrival gate, hoping he will never arrive, but his father is waiting … for him to run the family company.
 But his plans and his fathers are no longer, as the saying goes, on the same page.

 …..Baba approaches and greets him with a customary bow, noticeably lower than when he left.